PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/README.md

 # Software
 ### W25 STM32 Example code:
 _Note: Whilst it is written in Rust, the command set is the same in CPP.
-If you want this driver to be compiled for CPP please message me on discord :)_
+If you want this driver to be compiled for CPP please message Sean on discord_
 ```rust
     let mut w25 = W25::init(qspi);
     // Test 1 - Grab the ID of the chip